dr-jts/crunchyblog/pgfs-qgis/index.md

 DbConnection = "postgres://postgres:password@p.asdfghjklqwertyuiop12345.db.postgresbridge.com:5432/postgres"
 ```

-`pg_featureserv` supports both the OGC API for Features (which is a RESTful HTTP protocol returning JSON), and for ease of use a web-browser Admin UI as well.
-In the Admin UI we can see the data table published as a collection:
+For ease-of-use `pg_featureserv`  provides a browser-based Admin UI.
+Using this we can see the data table published as a collection:

 `http://localhost:9000/collections.html`